GauravR1206/GauravR1206/README.md

 ## About Me

-I'm a PhD student specializing in **Medical Image Analysis** and **Statistical Interpretation**.
+I'm a PhD student in **Medical Image Analysis** and **Statistical Interpretation Lab**.
 My research focuses on advancing our understanding of complex medical data through cutting-edge computational methods.

 ## 🧠 Research Interests